glodielukose/UDBL-Course-Shedule-Bot/README.md

 ## INSTALLATION

-1. Clonez le projet : `git clone https://github.com/glodielukose/UDBL-Course-Schedule-Bot.git`
+1. Clone the project: `git clone https://github.com/glodielukose/UDBL-Course-Schedule-Bot.git`
-2. Accédez au répertoire : `cd UDBL-Course-Schedule-Bot`
+2. Navigate to the directory: `cd UDBL-Course-Schedule-Bot`
-3. Installez les dépendances : `npm install`
+3. Install the dependencies: `npm install`
-4. Configurez les paramètres du fichier `.env`
+4. Configure the parameters in the `.env` file

 ## CONFIGURATION

-1. Créez un fichier `.env` à la racine de votre projet
+1. Create a `.env` file at the root of your project
-2. Référez-vous au fichier `.env.example` pour créer les différentes variables d'environnement
+2. Refer to the `.env.example` file to create the different environment variables

-## EXÉCUTION
+## EXECUTION

-- Lancez le serveur Node.js : `npm run start`
+- Launch the Node.js server: `npm run start`